jdrch/Hardware/README.md

 * I've made my best attempt to link to OEM product info or support pages or spec sheets for each part.
 Where I've been unable to find these, I've substituted a reliable 3rd party source
 * Where not indexed (e.g. "Unit *n*," no quotes, where *n* is a positive integer) or hyperlinked, separate identical product mentions can be assumed to be the same physical item

+## Project vs. Issue

+### Project

+A Project is anything that requires multiple dissimilar steps to fix or implement, even if said steps occur on the same machine or installation.
+The machines and installations to be addressed are tracked via labels, and the individual steps are tracked via issues (see below).

+### Issue

+An Issue is anything that requires multiple similar steps to fix or implement, even if said steps occur on the different machines.
+The machines and installations to be addressed are tracked via labels.

 ## FAQ

 ### Why are there no Macs?